neogeographica/expak/README.rst

 Finally, if you are on Windows, you could also choose to use an installer program, although the methods above work fine on Windows.
-Custom expak installers are included in the downloads list for expak `at the Python Package Index`_ (PyPI).
+Custom expak installers are included in the downloads list for expak `at the Python Package Index`_ (PyPI), and also `at Crate.io`_ or other PyPI mirrors.

-If PyPI is down, the Windows installers and all the other distribution files are mirrored `at Crate.io`_ and other PyPI mirrors, and here at GitHub in the `releases for this repo`_.
+If PyPI and its mirrors are down, the Windows installers and other forms of distribution files (including source distribution) are mirrored `in the releases for the GitHub repo`_.

 .. _at the Python Package Index: https://pypi.python.org/pypi/expak
 .. _at Crate.io: https://crate.io/packages/expak
-.. _releases for this repo: https://github.com/neogeographica/expak/releases
+.. _in the releases for the GitHub repo: https://github.com/neogeographica/expak/releases

 .. _documentation_section: